 Planning and Control Subsystem: Forward and Inverse Kinematics

 Because trajectory planning for the end effector is done with respect to the xyz coordinates of the robot's camera frame, a forward kinematics map is needed to transform the positions and velocities of the actuators to the position and velocity of the end effector.
-Similarly, an inverse kinematics map is needed to transform the desired position and velocity of the end effector computed by the planner to the corresponding positions and velocities of the three actuators.
+Similarly, an inverse kinematics map is needed to transform the desired position of the end effector computed by the planner to the corresponding positions of the three actuators.
 These forward and inverse kinematics computations are done using

 Planning and Control Subsystem: Path Planner